microsoft/TemplateStudio/docs/navigation-advanced.md

             var frameKey = frame.Tag as string;
             if (e.NavigationMode == NavigationMode.Back)
             {
+                // remove from global back stack
                 _backStack.RemoveAt(0);
             }
             if (e.NavigationMode != NavigationMode.New)
             {
+                // Raise Navigated event when NavigationMode is back or refresh.
                 Navigated?.Invoke(frame, new NavigationArgs(frameKey, e));
             }
         }